PascalJPan/PhytoEvolve/README.md

-**PhytoMorph** is an interactive web-based evolution simulator inspired by Dinophytes — a group of unique, single-celled organisms.
+**PhytoEvolve** is an interactive web-based evolution simulator inspired by Dinophytes — a group of unique, single-celled organisms.
 It’s a fusion of **biology, digital art, and artificial intelligence**.

 The simulation lets users interact with visual traits, triggering a generational evolution process guided by AI-driven selection.

+Check it out on this [Website](https://pascalpan.com/creations/PhytoEvolve/)!

 ---